 The other two are completely built with Google Apps Scripts.
-You can publish them as Web Apps and share them with others without giving access to your Google Sheet.
+You can publish them as Web Apps and share them with others without giving access to your Google Sheets.

 Let’s see how to create HTML forms inside Google Sheet Sidebar and in Modal Dialog.

-Creating forms in Google Sheets and show in the Sidebar or Modal Dialog
+Create forms in Google Sheets and show them in the Sidebar or Modal Dialog